 If your event would be best suited for an auditorium style room setup, you may wish to submit as a panel.

-Workshops Applications for Otakon 2019 will be accepted until Monday March 4th 2019.
+Workshops Applications for Otakon 2019 has been extended until Monday March 25th, 2019.

 Keep an eye on this page and be sure to watch our Otakon RSS feed and Twitter page for more updates.